pytorch-tpu/llama/TORCH_XLA_USER_GUIDE.md

-* Prepare the appropriate `params.json` for the target model using the following table
+* Prepare the appropriate `params.json` (e.g. `params70b.json`) for the target model using the following table
 * If you need to run quantization, add `"quant": true` to your json file
+* Use the instructions below to make your `params.json` available to the model

 <table>
   <tr>